 The drive from Fairbanks to Anchorage is a fantastic journey through some of the most beautiful scenery in the world.
 The route takes you past glaciers, rugged mountains, and pristine lakes, making for a stunning view no matter which way you look.
-The drive can be a bit challenging, with narrow roads and steep drop-offs, but it’s well worth the effort for the incredible views.
+The drive can be a bit challenging, with narrow or dirt roads (if you choose to do the Richardson or Denali Highway), but it’s well worth the effort for the experience.
 And, of course, there’s always the possibility of seeing wildlife along the way, making the journey even more exciting.
 We know you’re looking for different opportunities to paddle but combining paddling with a drive from Fairbanks to Anchorage is definitely worth the effort.

 Eklutna Lake is a large, scenic lake located about 40 miles north of Anchorage.
 The lake is popular with residents and tourists as it offers great kayaking opportunities and beautiful views.
 The lake is calm with turquoise waters, making it an excellent place for beginners.
 There are several easy-to-access put-ins.